-Breast cancer that has spread beyond the breast and local lymph nodes to other parts of the body such as the lungs, liver, brain or bones or other tissues.
+Advanced breast cancer that has spread beyond the breast and local lymph nodes to other parts of the body such as the lungs, liver, brain or bones or other tissues.

 The measurement of DNA, RNA, proteins or metabolites to detect genotypes, mutations or biochemical changes.

 A term used to describe breast cancer that has recently been identified.